Unusual Things to Do in the Algarve, Portugal, 2025

 Train with elite athletes and international coaches

-How about upping your rugby skills with an Irish and Lions star Brian O’Driscoll rugby camp?
-Or kicking a ball around on a football escape with Rio Ferdinand and other legends?
-The Campus at Quinta do Lago not only has great facilities (tennis, padel, biking) it also hosts regular camps where top exponents of various sports coach juniors and adults.
+How about upping your game, kicking a ball around on a football escape with Rio Ferdinand and other legends?
+The Campus at Quinta do Lago not only has great facilities (tennis, padel, biking) it also hosts regular camps where top exponents of various sports coach juniors.
 Held throughout the year, the camps have limited places so advance booking is essential.

 Jump out of a plane